Learning to infer in recurrent biological networks: Biological characteristics of this adversarial algorithm

+While phenomena such as hippocampal replay show that activity in wake and sleep are closely related \citep{nadasdy1999replay}, little is known about the statistical distributions of brain activity during sleep.
+A study investigating this could closely resemble \citet{Berkes2011a}, which compared the distribution of activity in the ferret visual cortex when eyes are open and closed.
+Instead of comparing spontaneous closed-eye activity, one could compare activity during phases of LFP oscillations or during sleep.
+These distributions should align over development.
+A positive outcome in this experiment would extend indirect evidence that these internally-biased phases produce samples from an internal model \citep{hobson2012waking,honey2017switching}.

-Adversarial Wake-Sleep could be tested for in the following manner.
-During the critical period of sensory learning, one could selectively silence activity during the stage of sleep most likely to correspond to the offline, generative phase in this algorithm (most plausibly REM sleep).
-This affects the generative distribution.
-One could then observe if waking activity changes, via apparently experience-dependent plasticity, to match that perturbed distribution.
-If so, one could further ask whether ACh mediates that change.
+Perturbations would allow a deeper test.
+During the critical period of sensory learning, one could selectively silence activity during a stage of sleep or half of an oscillatory cycle, perhaps via optogenetic methods \citep{andrasfalvy2010two}.
+This perturbs the generative distribution.
+One could then observe if activity changes in the waking or opposing phase to match that perturbed distribution.
+A search for what mediates this alignment could provide a mechanism for adversarial sensory learning.